jreynolds01/az-utilities/readme.md

 ### Powershell env setup

 To set up the powershell environment, you need to install a couple of modules.

-- AzureRM (`Install-Module -Name AzureRM`)
+- Az.Security (`Install-Module -Name Az.Security -Force -AllowClobber`)

-- AzureRM.Security (`Install-Module -Name AzureRM.Security -AllowPrerelease`)
+You either need to run that command as an Administrator, or you can install both without elevated permissions using the argument `-Scope CurrentUser`.

-You can install both without elevated permissions using the argument `-Scope CurrentUser`.
-Note that these leverage the older `AzureRM` module and not `Az`, because the Security module does not support `Az` yet.
+**NOTE** A prior version of this dependend on `AzureRm` modules, but the official package has moved to `Az`.

 ## Contents